 [94]Manjunath et al. (2008).
 In this method, the psyllids (up to 50) are air-dried for 10 min, transferred to a 1.5 mL microtube containing 300 µL extraction buffer (10 mM Tris, pH 8.0, 100 mM NaCl, 1 mM EDTA, and 2% Sodium dodecyl sulphate) and 20 units of Proteinase K (New England Biolabs), ground finely and incubated either at 50 °C for 3 h or 37 °C overnight.
 An equal volume of phenol-chloroform-isoamyl alcohol (25:24:1) is added, vortexed and the aqueous phase transferred to a second tube containing 300 µL chloroform- isoamyl alcohol (24:1) and the extraction procedure is repeated.
 The aqueous phase is ethanol precipitated and the resulting DNA pellet is dissolved in 20–50 µL sterile water and stored at −20 °C.

 [95]Bertolini et al. (2014).
 In this method, individual psyllids are inmobilized and squashed on nylon or paper membranes with the bottom end of a microcentrifuge tube.
 Pieces of membrane harbouring the squashed samples are inserted into microtubes containing 100 µL distilled water, 0.5% Triton X-100 or glycine buffer (0.1 M glycine, 0.05 M NaCl, 1 mM EDTA).
-Samples are then incubated at 100 °C for 10 min as described by Bertolini et al. (2014), vortexed and placed on ice until used for real-time PCR.
+Samples are then incubated at room temperature for 10 min, vortexed and placed on ice until used for real-time PCR (EPPO, 2021).

 [96]NAPPO (2012).
 In this method, one to five adult psyllids are placed into a microfuge tube and homogenized in the tube with a micropestle.
 DNA extraction is then carried out using the commercial kit Qiagen DNeasy Blood and Tissue Kit according to the manufacturer’s instructions.